ibanFR/minimal-mistakes-starter/_pages/about.md

 Continuous Delivery.

 Throughout my career, I've had the opportunity to shape and drive impactful software solutions.
-My expertise lies in leveraging the J2EE tech stack to architect and deliver robust, scalable software systems that meet business objectives and exceed client expectations.
+My expertise lies in leveraging the Java EE tech stack to architect and deliver robust, scalable software systems that meet business objectives and exceed client expectations.

 I'm deeply committed to fostering an environment of continuous learning and creative thinking, where teams can innovate